Surajv311/LearningMicroservices/README.md

 ## Project Overview

-Note: Do consider skipping below overviews of project and jump to steps followed in next section to flow the way project was developed.
+Note: Do consider skipping below overviews of project and jump to the steps followed in next section to understand the flow of project (from basics).

 - Initial intention (rough):
   - We must have 2 microservices say: `businessMicroservice` and `consumerMicroservice`.